DylanDrein/mu-cs424-f2016/lecture-14.md

 however in λ<sup>→</sup> calculus we cannot.

 This means we can't write non-terminating programs.
-It also it is not turing complete.
+It also it is not Turing complete.

 The above proof looks like predicate logic.